crypto-ninja/mcp-server-for-Github/README.md

 ✅ 95% faster initialization - 45s → 2s
 ✅ More powerful - Loops, conditionals, complex logic
 ✅ Easier to use - Just describe what you want
-✅ Same capabilities - All 41 tools available
+✅ Same capabilities - All 44 GitHub tools available via `execute_code`

 ### Simple Setup